-Peritoneal dialysis was used for the first time for the treatment of end-stage renal disease in 1959.
-In 1968, Henry Tenckhoff developed the permanent peritoneal catheter, which was placed using an open surgical technique.
+Peritoneal dialysis was used for the first time to treat end-stage renal disease in 1959.
+In 1968, Henry Tenckhoff developed the permanent peritoneal catheter, placed using an open surgical technique.

 Subsequently, percutaneous and laparoscopic techniques have been used for their placement.

-Peritoneal dialysis has several advantages over hemodialysis, including quality of life due to its ability to provide better patient mobility and independence, simplicity of use, as well as the clinical benefits of maintaining residual renal function and lower mortality in the first years after starting peritoneal dialysis.
+Peritoneal dialysis has several advantages over hemodialysis, including quality of life due to its ability to provide better patient mobility and independence, simplicity of use, and the clinical benefits of maintaining residual renal function and lower mortality in the first years after starting peritoneal dialysis.

-A disadvantage of peritoneal dialysis is poor control of blood pressure due to fluid overload, as well as the risk of peritonitis.
+A disadvantage of peritoneal dialysis is poor control of blood pressure due to fluid overload and the risk of peritonitis.

 - Failure of vascular access.